ubc-library-rc/intro-mapbox/mapbox-gl-js.md

  <br>
  <iframe src="./content/vector-example.html" style="margin-right: 10%; width:100%; height:450px; border:none;"></iframe>

 In the next section we will look more closely at some code and learn what each statement does and how different languages work together to design and execute a map for display in a web browser.
-To do that, we must first set up a developer environment.
+To do that, we must first set up a **developer environment**.